shoedler/slang/README.md

 ## Improvements

+- [ ] Make sure managed code classes do not override internal classes.
 - [ ] Move exit codes to `common.h` and replace all magic numbers with them
 - [ ] Add a guard in `compiler.c -> number()` to check for overflow.
 - [ ] Align error messages.
 Some use `'` around names, or type names, some don't.